epwalsh/obsidian.nvim/README.md

 - `:ObsidianLinks` to collect all links within the current buffer into a picker window.

+- `:ObsidianExtractNote` to extract the visually selected text into a new note and link to it.

 - `:ObsidianWorkspace [NAME]` to switch to another workspace.

 - `:ObsidianPasteImg [IMGNAME]` to paste an image from the clipboard into the note at the cursor position by saving it to the vault and adding a markdown image link.
 You can configure the default folder to save images to with the `attachments.img_folder` option.